Brian W. Hill

-Brian W. Hill is an historian of eighteenth century Britain and a biographer of Robert Harley and Robert Walpole.
+Brian William Hill (1932 – 16 July 2023) was an historian of eighteenth century Britain and a biographer of Robert Harley and Robert Walpole.

 He was awarded a doctorate from the University of Cambridge and was Reader in History at the University of East Anglia before his retirement.

 Hill argued in his book The Growth of Parliamentary Parties that political parties survived after George I's accession in 1714 due to the continuing relevance of political and religious issues that had divided parties since the Exclusion Crisis and the Glorious Revolution.